Accelerating Housing and Education Development on Public and Tax-exempt Land

 - Facilitate collaboration and co-development between affordable housing and early learning centers.

-- Catalyze the redevelopment of 10 sites within King County to create approximately 1500 affordable homes and five to six early learning centers.
+- Catalyze the development of at least 20 sites to create approximately 3,000 units and 10-12 early learning centers

 Home & Hope will: